Viral Bollywood Photos Of 2019: From Bollywood's Selfie Moment With PM Modi To Taimur's Yoga Picture

 PM Modi's Selfie Moment With Bollywood Celebs

-The internet went berserk when the Prime Minister Narendra Modi shared a frame with Bollywood stars like Ranbir Kapoor, Alia Bhatt, Ranveer Singh, Varun Dhawan, Karan Johar and others.
-It was indeed a 'epic' moment!
+The internet went berserk when Prime Minister Narendra Modi shared a frame with Bollywood stars like Ranbir Kapoor, Alia Bhatt, Ranveer Singh, Varun Dhawan, Karan Johar and others.
+It was indeed an 'epic' moment!

 Priyanka Chopra's MET Gala Look